 * Click here for rating key

 Coppia Restaurant Review: "Coppia" is the Italian word for "couple" or "pairing," and here you’ll find wines matched with foods that raise the bar far above a desultory cheese or salumi plate.
-The emphasis is on subtle, rich flavors and big wines (Barolos, Barbarescos) of the Piedmont corner of Northern Italy.
 A floor-to-ceiling wine wall dominates the cozy space, dividing it into two rooms: a lighter, outer area where guests may watch the busy street scene, and an interior, quieter one.
 Every dish on the menu has a recommended wine partner, but choosing your own is also an option.
-Both small and large plates are offered.
-For mains, consider the vitello tonnato (thinly sliced veal in a lemon and tuna sauce with a dot of pear mostarda), or the hearty dish with sautéed wild mushrooms and bread.
-Other choices may include scallop risotto; beef ribs with asparagus, polenta and fresh horseradish; pappardelle with a wild boar sauce; or salmon with a hazelnut and caper agrodolce and arugula salad.
-If you're feeling conventional you may always order the cheese or charcuterie platters, accompanied by fruit and bread.
-For dessert, sample the panna cotta or frangipane custard tart with cherries.
+You can always go with a creditable cheese or charcuterie platter, but you might want to venture into small plates such as a golden beet soufflé with tarragon cream or marinated mushrooms.
+For large plates, consider the vitello tonnato (thinly sliced veal in a lemon and tuna sauce with a dot of pear mostarda) or pork tenderloin with creamed farro, shiitake ragù and arugula.
+Other choices may include scallop risotto; beef ribs with asparagus, polenta and fresh horseradish; and pappardelle with a wild boar sauce.
+For dessert, enjoy the panna cotta or frangipane custard tart with cherries.